Jewish genealogy and related materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 A Dictionary of Ashkenazic Given Names VREF 929.4 B

 The work contains over 15,000 given names all of which were derived from 735 root names.
 For each name, the author provides a description of the origin of each name with a list of derivatives and variants, showing how the variants came about.
 The extended introduction addresses the origins, structure, pronunciation, and migrations of Ashkenazic given names.
 This work can be useful in tracing back to a time before the use of surnames, as it places specific given names in certain areas at particular time periods.

 Faiguenboim, G., et al, Editora Fraiha, 2003

-This dictionary presents spelling variants, geographical locations, etymology, and sources where found of 16,000 Sephardic surnames.
+This dictionary presents spelling variants, geographical locations, etymology, and sources were found of 16,000 Sephardic surnames.
 The first section provides a brief Sephardic history and explanations of Sephardic onomastics.
-Generally modeled on the work of Beider (see above), important modifications were made in consideration of the very different history of the Sephardim and development of their names.
+Generally modeled on the work of Beider (see above), important modifications were made in consideration of the very different history of the Sephardim and the development of their names.
 Included are listings for Christianized Jews, Conversos, Marranos, Italians, and Berbers.

 The Complete Dictionary of English and Hebrew First Names VREF 929.4 K

 Kolatch, A. J., Jonathan David Publishers, Inc., 1984

 Modern English and Hebrew names are given together with an analysis of their meanings and origins.
 The more than 11,000 main entries are biblical names suitable for use and practically all names in use in Israel.
 Hebrew names are transliterated into English and are also written in Hebrew script.
 In one section, names are grouped according to their meaning for use by those seeking to name a child.